MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/houdini.md

 Repeat this process with the rest of your 3D models to rapidly produce optimized models ready for use in Dynamics 365 mixed-reality apps.

-## View a 3D model in a Dynamics 365 mixed-reality app
+## View a 3D model in a Dynamics 365 mixed-reality application

 After preparing your 3D models, you can learn more about using the following Dynamics 365 apps to view your 3D models in mixed reality: